MikroElektronika/mikrosdk_click_v2/clicks/ble9/README.md

 err_t ble9_adv_start ( ble9_t *ctx, ble9_adv_mode_discoverable_t discover, ble9_adv_mode_connectable_t connect );
 ```

-## Examples Description

-> This example demonstrates the use of BLE 9 Click board by processing the incoming data and displaying them on the USB UART.

-**The demo application is composed of two sections :**

 ### Application Init

 > Initializes the driver and performs the Click default configuration.

 ```c
 void application_init ( void )
 {
     log_cfg_t log_cfg;